Tanya Tucker: Outlaw image

-Tucker is one of the few and best-known female country singers to be classified as an "Outlaw" in the Outlaw country movement, which was most popular in the late 1970s.
-As Tucker matured by the end of the 1970s, her Outlaw image grew.
 Like the other Outlaw artists in the business at the time (Waylon Jennings, Johnny Cash, Willie Nelson, Kris Kristofferson, Jessi Colter, Emmylou Harris, David Allan Coe, Hank Williams Jr.), Tucker was able to combine qualities of country and rock music into her voice to make the Outlaw sound that was popular at the time.
 These qualities could be heard on some of her biggest hits at the time, including 1978's "Texas (When I Die)".
-Tucker also had a spirit of independence, which was another Outlaw quality.
 She ranked number nine on CMT Greatest Outlaws: The Dirty Dozen, the only woman to appear on that list.

-As the 1980s progressed, Tucker continued to add the Outlaw qualities to her hits.
-At the beginning of the 1990s, Tucker was still identified as an Outlaw.
-Today, Tucker continues to be recognized as one, regularly attending Outlaw events among regular shows.
 Gretchen Wilson made reference to Tucker in her 2004 hit song "Redneck Woman", and Tucker appears briefly in the video of the song, showing Tucker with other Outlaws.

 The Return of Tanya Tucker

-Decades after Tucker slipped from the spotlight, musician Brandi Carlile collaborated with her on an album, as well as a documentary based on Tucker's life.
+17 years after Tucker slipped from the spotlight, musician Brandi Carlile collaborated with her on the album While I'm Livin', as well as a documentary based on Tucker's life.
 The Return of Tanya Tucker: Featuring Brandi Carlile was released in New York and Los Angeles on October 21, 2022, and nationwide on November 4.
 It was accompanied by the track "Ready As I'll Never Be".